 Subject Leader: Mr Barker-Platt

 Computing skills are assessed from Y1 - Y6.
-Essential skills include: Algorithms, Computational Thinking, Problem Solving, Networks (Knowledge, understanding, using and applying), Digital Literacy, E-Safety and Data
+Essential skills include: Algorithms, Computational Thinking, Problem Solving, Networks (Knowledge, understanding, using and applying), Digital Literacy, Online Safety and Data

 Through quality teaching and learning, essential skills will be taught to children so that they feel prepared for the modern world.

 At Ward Jackson C of E Primary, we know that the world is constantly evolving and technology is forever changing.
 We aim to inspire and motivate pupils into a lifelong love for learning and opportunity to apply their skills learnt through us, at Secondary School, College, University and on into their future careers.

 - A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.